 - Have a look at how much water you use in a day and during a month - so you know what your normal usage is to help spot any issues.
 Data loggers on water meters can feed your water use information into a smart portal to help track use and spot any issues or unusual increases.

 Some changes may mean an initial cost for your organisation but the savings from using less water and from lower bills, pays you back in a short space of time.
 Plus, there are super deductions for investment in certain water-saving kit now available, that can cut your tax bills – more on that here.

-and to know where you water meter is along with stop taps too.
+along with knowing where you water meter is along with stop taps too.

 Cutting your carbon use

 Here's some information for businesses from the Carbon Trust.

 Guide to reducing energy use in offices from the Carbon Trust https://www.carbontrust.com/resources/guides/energy-efficiency/employee-awareness-and-office-energy-efficiency/